eimajtrebor/hugo-blog-starter/README.md

 ### Update the configuration

 Review the initial configuration and make any changes.
-You can return the configuration once the site is up and running.
+You can return the configuration once the site is up and running.If you are just starting out then jump straight to "Initialise the project".

 #### config.json